 12-2.
 Voting restrictions.
 No member may vote on any question unless within the chamber and voting before the result of the vote is announced.
-However, a member may vote from a remote site if excused from personal attendance under Joint Rule 2-5.

 12-3.
 Voting procedures.
 Questions shall be put in this form: "As many as favor the question, as stated, say 'Yea'; as many as are opposed to the question, as stated, 'Nay'."
-If the presiding officer doubts the result of a vote or if a division is called for, the members shall divide.
+If the presiding officer of a floor session doubts the result of a vote or if a division is called for, the members shall divide.
 Those in the affirmative shall rise from their seats and remain standing until counted.
 A vote of "aye" or "yes" shall be recorded as "yea" and a vote of "no" shall be recorded as "nay."